siven76/docker-magento/README.md

 5. Start your Docker containers with: `./bin/start`.

 6. Run Magento's setup install process with the command: `./bin/setup`.
-Feel free to edit this file to your liking; at the very least you will probably need to update the `base-url` value to the domain you setup in step 6.
+Feel free to edit this file to your liking; the `base-url` value will be taken from the folder name.
 Also, be sure to setup [Composer Authentication](https://github.com/markoshust/docker-magento#composer-authentication) before initiating the setup script.

-7. You may now access your site at `http://magento2.test` (or whatever domain you setup).
+7. You may now access your site at `http://magento2.test` (or whatever folder name your project is found in).

 ## Setup a New Magento 2 Project in Windows